 While the BenQ SW271 IPS monitor does support HDR10, the display’s maximum luminance and contrast won’t provide you with a peculiarly immersive HDR viewing experience.

 The BenQ SW271 Adobe RGB monitor doesn’t suffer from excessive IPS glow nor backlight bleeding.
-With input lag of around 20ms, it’s also suited for casual gaming.
+With input lag of around 16ms, it’s also suited for casual gaming.

 Further, the response time of 5ms ensures no trailing or ghosting of fast-moving objects.

-The colors are precise and consistent straight out of the box allowing you to get on with your work as soon as you hook up the display.
+The colors are precise and consistent straight out of the box, allowing you to continue with your work as soon as you hook up the display.

-Lastly, the monitor doesn’t use PWM (Pulse Width Modulation) to regulate brightness, therefore, it’s flicker-free; in addition, it has a built-in filter against the harmful low blue lights.
+Lastly, the monitor doesn’t use PWM (Pulse Width Modulation) to regulate brightness.
+Therefore, it’s flicker-free; also, it has a built-in filter against the harmful low blue lights.

-One of the more interesting features of the BenQ SW271 is the included Hotkey Puck device which you connect to the monitor via the mini-USB port.
+One of the more exciting features of the BenQ SW271 is the included Hotkey Puck device which you connect to the monitor via the mini-USB port.

 You can use this device to quickly toggle between certain picture presets or other OSD (On-Screen Display) settings such as brightness, contrast, etc.